Who does the EU FMD apply to and what are the implications?

-Authorized persons can revert the decommissioned status of a unique identifier as long as it’s done at the same location where it was initially performed, the medication has not expired or is registered in the national repository system as recalled, withdrawn, intended to be destructed or stolen and is done within 10 days from when the decommissioning was first performed.
+Authorised persons can revert the decommissioned status of a unique identifier as long as it’s done at the same location where it was initially performed, the medication has not expired or is registered in the national repository system as recalled, withdrawn, intended to be destructed or stolen and is done within 10 days from when the decommissioning was first performed.

-How is the decommissioning made?
+How is the decommissioning done?

-To decommission a medication, you must have a solution that connects and exchanged data with the European Medication Verification System (EMVS), also known as the European Hub, and the National Medication Verification Systems (NMVS).
+To decommission a medication, you must have a solution that connects and exchanges data with the European Medication Verification System (EMVS), also known as the European Hub, and the National Medication Verification Systems (NMVS).
 The EMVS will receive a Unique Identifier (UI) number from the manufacturer for each prescription medicine to be sold in Europe and act as a “router” to distribute them to the proper NMVS.

 What is the National Medication Verification Systems (NMVS)?